-The hate speech measurement project began in 2017 with a research collaboration between UC Berkeley’s D-Lab and the Anti-Defamation League’s Center for Technology and Society.
+The hate speech measurement project began in early 2017 at UC Berkeley’s D-Lab.
 Our goal is to apply data science to track changes in hate speech over time and across social media.
-After two and a half years we are now nearing the completion of a comprehensive, groundbreaking method to measure hate speech with precision while mitigating the influence of human bias.
+After three years we are now nearing the completion of a comprehensive, groundbreaking method to measure hate speech with precision while mitigating the influence of human bias.

 This project website was created in October 2019 to tell our story.
 We are continuing to expand its content as we begin to report on our findings and solicit new partnerships.

-We propose a method for measuring phenomena as continuous, interval variables by unifying deep learning with the Constructing Measures approach to Rasch item response theory (IRT).
-The crux of our method is decomposing the target construct, hate speech in our case, into multiple constituent components measured as ordinal survey items, which are then transformed via an IRT non-linear activation into a continuous measure of unprecedented quality.
-In particular, we estimate first-order labeler bias and eliminate its influence on the final construct when creating a training dataset, which renders obsolete the notion of inter-rater reliability as a quality metric.
-To our knowledge this IRT bias adjustment has never before been implemented in machine learning but is critical for algorithmic fairness.
-We further estimate the response quality of each individual labeler, allowing responses from low-quality labelers to be removed.
+We propose a general method for measuring complex variables on a continuous, interval spectrum by combining supervised deep learning with the Constructing Measures approach to faceted Rasch item response theory (IRT).
+We decompose the target construct, hate speech in our case, into multiple constituent components that are labeled as ordinal survey items.
+Those survey responses are transformed via an IRT nonlinear activation into a debiased, continuous outcome measure.
+Our method estimates the survey interpretation bias of the human labelers and eliminates that influence on the generated continuous measure; removing labeling bias supersedes the use of inter-rater reliability as a quality diagnostic.
+We further estimate the response quality of each individual labeler using faceted IRT, allowing responses from low-quality labelers to be removed.

-We demonstrate our method on a new dataset of 50,000 social media comments sourced from YouTube, Twitter, and Reddit and labeled by 10,000 United States-based crowdsource workers to measure a spectrum from hate speech to counterspeech.
-We evaluate Universal Sentence Encoders, RoBERTa, and XLNet as contextual representation models for the comment text, and benchmark our predictive accuracy against Google Jigsaw’s Perspective API models, showing significant improvement over this standard benchmark.
+We demonstrate this new method on a dataset of 50,000 social media comments sourced from YouTube, Twitter, and Reddit and labeled by 10,000 United States-based crowdsource workers to measure a continuous spectrum from hate speech to counterspeech.
+We evaluate Universal Sentence Encoders, BERT, ELECTRA, and RoBERTa as language representation models for the comment text, and compare our predictive accuracy to Google Jigsaw’s Perspective API models, showing significant improvement over this standard benchmark.

 Subscribe to our email list to receive notifications of preprints, publications, API access, new partnerships, requests for feedback, and other project developments.
 Expected volume of < 1 email per month.